syncfusion-content/mobilejavascript-docs/MobileJS/Slider/Getting-Started.md

 From the Slider’s getValue API, you can get the present value of both the Slider handles, anytime.
-Add the following code example to the &lt;script&gt; tag.
+Add the following code example to the <script> tag.